 A GP is a good place to start.
 They can discuss your problems with you and get you into treatment.

 They may offer you treatment at the practice or refer you to your local drug service.

-If you're not comfortable talking to your GP, you can approach your local drug treatment service yourself.
+If you're not comfortable talking to a GP, you can approach your local drug treatment service yourself.